elenaferr0/bnb-branching-strategy-learning/report/sections/dataset.typ

 According to the authors, the feature computation must be efficient enough to not affect the overall performance of the solver, while also being independent of the problem size #footnote[If it wasn't, the learned models would only be able to approximate scores for problems of a fixed size.] and of irrelevant changes such as rows or columns reordering.
 For this reason, all quantities which would be size-dependent are normalized so to represent a relative quantity rather than an absolute one.

-The computed features can be subdivided in three categories: static, dynamic and dynamic optimization.
+A total of $38$ feature has been computed, which can be divided in three categories: static, dynamic and dynamic optimization features.

-#text("TODO: CHECK MISSING VARS", size: 17pt, red)

 === Static features
 Given $A$, $b$ and $c$, these are constant for a given variable $i$.
 Their goal is to describe the variable within the problem. #ref(<tab:static-feats>) summarizes the computed static features.